immunogenomics/inflamedtissue_covid19_reference/README.md

 ## Data access
+- The cross-tissue inflammatory imuune atlas can be downloaded at [Zenodo](https://sandbox.zenodo.org/record/888445#.YQAJalNKhBI).
-The single-cell RNA-seq data for blood-derived macrophages are available in the Gene Expression Omnibus database with accession number [GSE168710](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE168710).
+- The single-cell RNA-seq data for blood-derived macrophages are available in the Gene Expression Omnibus database with accession number [GSE168710](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE168710).

 ## Contact
 Send us an email (fanzhang@broadinstitute.org and jmears@broadinstitute.org) if you have additional questions on the analyses!